-- Consult with an attorney about other options.
+- Consult with an attorney about initial DACA application or renewal options

-- Consider renewing your CO license to get another three years.
+- Consider renewing your Colorado drivers license for another three years

 - Call your representatives and let them know your feelings about immigration reform: